Swiss Red Cross worker killed by shell in Ukraine's Donetsk

 "The Red Cross worker was killed by a rocket from a multiple rocket launcher," he told Reuters.

-Seven Ukrainian soldiers were killed in a single strike by tank fire on their armored personnel transporter on Monday.
+Seven Ukrainian soldiers were killed in a single strike by tank fire on their armoured personnel transporter on Monday.

 On Wednesday at least 10 people were killed when shelling hit a school playground in Donetsk and a public transit mini-van in a street nearby.